petergpt/OpenAI_GoogleSheets/README.md

 4. **Copy the script from the provided script file and paste it into the script editor.**
 5. **Save the script** by by clicking the 'Save' icon.
 6. **Authorize the script**: The first time you run the script, you will be prompted to authorize it.
 Follow the on-screen instructions to grant the necessary permissions.
 7. **Run the script**: Select the function `callOpenAI` from the dropdown menu and click the play button to execute the script.
+Run 'onOpen' function to enable the button to re-run API calls for selected cells.

 ### Setting the OpenAI API Key